Mingoi7/css/README.md

-# This is my css practices day1
+# This is my css practices in github Day1
 #demo:https://mingoi7.github.io/css/